Power of Attorney for Healthcare: Why It Matters and How to Set It Up Properly

 Assigning an agent without clear discussions about values and preferences creates risks.
 The agent may face challenges interpreting the individual’s wishes during high-pressure situations.
 Without prior dialogue, decisions may misalign with the individual’s ethical or medical preferences.

-Open conversations with the selected agent foster understanding of priorities, such as preferred treatment methods, end-of-life care preferences, and religious or cultural considerations.
+Open conversations with the selected agent foster an understanding of priorities, such as preferred treatment methods, end-of-life care preferences, and religious or cultural considerations.
 Additionally, maintaining ongoing communication ensures the agent stays informed about any changes in preferences or health conditions.

 Conclusion